 |

-ONCE an Educator, Always and Educator When I began teaching, I often taught intensive writing, or what was once called remediation, and those classes are filled with students who are uncomfortable with texts.
+Teaching Comics and Graphic Novels When Ripley began teaching, she often taught intensive writing, or what was once called remediation, and those classes are filled with students who are uncomfortable with texts.
 They don’t want to read them and they don’t want to write them because they haven’t been successful with the written word.
-So when students arrived for the first day of class with a graphic novel in hand, I know they thought my class was going to be easy.
-And that was my goal.
+So when students arrived for the first day of class with a graphic novel in hand, she knows they thought the class would be easy.
+And that was her goal.
 If students and readers believe intensive reading and writing is going to be fairly painless, they will relax long enough to think critically about what is going on in the graphic novel’s panels.
 Instead of parroting back written text, they’ll have to interpret the panels, and join the conversation taking placing on the pages of a graphic novel.
-What's more students expand their college-level vocabulary by finding visual definitions for words, and surprisingly, visual vocabulary seems to "stick," showing up used properly in student essays.
-Why comics?
-Comics are still important to me, especially as an educator.
-As a contributor to the now defunct New York-based Graphic Novel Reporter, I was lucky enough to visit and interview some of the most creative people on the pop culture scene.
-If you get the chance to visit your local comic convention, do it!
-It's a great way to spend a day.
-For college-level comic reading, assignment suggestions and more, click on >Graphic Novels for the College Classroom Teaching with visuals in the college classroom Visuals can also teach argumentation and underlying assumptions, or warrants - those fundamental beliefs taken for granted by both readers andwriters.
-Single-panel cartoons (The New Yorker or political) are great for teaching implicit assumptions by asking what a reader needs to know in order to understand the joke or to create a caption to accompany a visual.
-One of the easiest ways to teach rhetoric, including ethos, pathos, logos and logical fallacies is through the use of visuals, especially TV advertisements.
-For college-level aids and assignments using advertisements to teach rhetoric, click on >Grammar/Rhetoric for the College Classroom
+What's more, students expand their college-level vocabulary by finding visual definitions for words.
+And surprisingly, visual vocabulary seems to "stick," showing up used properly in student essays.

 |